kamzyd/5hzS-Gj3s-L9Is-2FR4/README.md

 ### **TEST SUMMARY:**

 #### **VERIFIED FUNCTIONALITY:**
-- [x] The resolver is used as cache key
 - [x] The result of the passed function is memorized
 - [x] The values are correctly returned depending on the resolver
 - [x] After the timeout expires the values are deleted